Telethon Kids Institute: History

 Formed in 1990 on the grounds of Princess Margaret Hospital (old nurses quarters) when Professor Fiona Stanley and a group of population scientists (epidemiologists) from UWA joined a group of lab based researchers from the hospital and formed the WA Research Institute for Child Health (WARICH).
 By 1994, due to rapid success and expansion, it became clear that a purpose-built facility was required.
 A$11.2 million was raised from West Australian corporates and individuals through a capital campaign (where money was pledged over a 5-year period) with the state and federal governments then matching this with A$11.2 million each.
 The land was purchased from Perth Modern School, construction began in 1998, and the building was opened in February 2000.
 The original A$11.2 million raised through the capital campaign was invested in a capital account which earns interest to maintain infrastructure.

 Channel 7's Telethon was the biggest single donor to the capital campaign (A$5 million over 5 years) and in recognition of this, the name was changed to the Telethon Institute for Child Health Research.

+In 2024, the institute underwent a rebrand changing its name from Telethon Kids Institute to The Kids Research Institute Australia (or The Kids for short).